grega/versions/README.md

 # Versions

-A dashboard that shows the latest versions of languages, tools, and libraries in one place.
-Built with SvelteKit and generates a fully static site at build time — no runtime API calls from the browser.
+A dashboard that shows the version information for a selection of languages, tools, and libraries in one place.

 https://versions.gregdev.com